AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 case RIDs are not used.
 In this mode, RTCP feedback can only be provided on the aggregate of all simulcast encodings, since only a single SSRC is used.
 This mode of simulcast transport MAY be supported by SFUs.

+### 6.1.1 Example

+Let us assume that it is desired to send three simulcast encodings, each containing three temporal layers.
+When sending simulcast encodings within a single RTP stream, the scalability mode 'S3T3' would be used.
+When each simulcast encoding is sent on a distinct RTP stream, each bitstream would utilize the 'L1T3' scalability mode.

 ## 7. Payload Format Parameters